hacksu/mongodb-lesson/README.md

 So as we all know, normally when we write and run a program all of the variables and objects and whatnot we've created evaporate as soon as it finishes, and the next time we run that program it's completely back to square one.
 That's why we need to use databases to store our program's thoughts and ideas persistently.
 A database will receive stuff from our program, hold on to it even when our program's not running, and probably store it in some files somewhere in a very efficiently retrievable-from format, so we have it even after losing power during a once-in-a-century thunderstorm.

 There's a language for giving commands to databases called SQL.
 We won't be using it, but it was really popular for some time, and some people claim they can still hear its voice.
 Instead we'll be using a NoSQL database; the technical definition of the term NoSQL is, it's a database that doesn't use SQL.
 [MongoDB is the most popular NoSQL database.](https://survey.stackoverflow.co/2022/#section-most-popular-technologies-databases) It stores data in documents.
+Documents have other names in other contexts, like "dicts" in pure Python and "objects" in JavaScript, but I'm just going to call them documents here; you will become extremely tired of the word.
 Documents look like this:

-#### Document example: data on a person
+### Document example: data for a person

 ```json
 {